docpad-archive/documentation/01-start/upgrade.html.md

 ## Upgrading from 4.x to 5.x

 1. Documents, Partials and Layouts (which extend from the File Class) are now [Backbone Models](http://documentcloud.github.com/backbone/#Model)
 	- For end-users this will have minimal effect, as `@document` inside the `templateData` will have all the same attributes.
 However, any function calls will now only be accessible via the new `@documentModel`.
 This is because `@documentModel` is the backbone model, and `@document` is the JSONified version of the backbone model (e.g. `@document` is the same as `@documentModel.toJSON()`).
 	- For plugin developers this affects how you will retrieve and set attributes for documents - which now use the [Backbone getters and setters](http://documentcloud.github.com/backbone/#Model-get) instead of directly reading and writing to and from the attributes directly.
 E.g. `document.relatedDocuments = []` now becomes `document.set(relatedDocuments:[])` instead.

 2. [Query-Engine](https://github.com/bevry/query-engine) has been updated from version 0.6 to version 1.1
 	- For end-users this will have an effect wherever `@database` is used, as that is now represented by the new Query-Engine v1.1 collection, which has several changes.
 The most significant re `@database.find` is now `@database.findAll`, and that they now only have a synchronous interface - e.g. `@database.findAll selector, (err,results) ->` should now be `results = @database.findAll(selector)`
 	- For plugin developers, this affects any `docpad.documents`, `docpad.partials`, and `docpad.layouts` calls with the same advice as those for end-users.

 3. Plugins are now handled via [npm dependencies](http://npmjs.org/doc/json.html#dependencies) instead of being directly handled by docpad and end-users.
 This is the most significant change and affects everybody.
 	- For end-users, you will need to add the plugins you use to your website's `package.json` file.
 You can refer the [`package.json` file of the `canvas.docpad` skeleton here](https://github.com/bevry/canvas.docpad/blob/docpad-5.x/package.json#L30-43) for how to do this.
 Once added to your website's `package.json` file, run a `npm install` to install them.
 	- For plugin developers, there have been several important changes:
 		1. All plugins must now have `docpad-plugin` inside the `keywords` property of their `package.json` file.
 It is also highly recommended to ensure your plugin's name follows the `docpad-plugin-#{pluginName}` convention as this may become mandatory at a later date.
-        2. You can now feel free to publish your plugin via npm (e.g. `npm publish`) and add your plugin to the [Plugins wiki page](https://github.com/bevry/docpad/wiki/Plugins) so others can install it themselves (e.g. `npm install docpad-plugin-#{pluginName}`).
+		2. You can now feel free to publish your plugin via npm (e.g. `npm publish`) and add your plugin to the [Plugins wiki page](/docpad/plugins) so others can install it themselves (e.g. `npm install docpad-plugin-#{pluginName}`).

-4. That should be all, if you have any problems be sure to report them on the [GitHub Issue Tracker](https://github.com/bevry/docpad/issues).
+4. That should be all, if you have any problems be sure to report them on the [Issue Tracker](http://docpad.org/issues).
 Thanks.

 ## Upgrading from 3.x to 4.x